Skip to content

 Or, How Euclid's Parallel Postulate Gave Rise to the Information Age

-Once upon a time, mathematicians in the Western tradition regarded their profession as being a science, no different from chemistry or physics.
+Once upon a time, mathematicians in the Western tradition regarded their profession as being a science, no differen in kind from chemistry or physics.
 That view was based on an empirical understanding of mathematical truths.
-In this model, 2 + 2 = 4 is true because if I am holding two pebbles and pick up two more, then I can confirm by counting the pebbles in my hand that I end up holding four.
+This point of view, 2 + 2 = 4 is true simply and entirely because if I am holding two pebbles and pick up two more then I can confirm by counting the pebbles in my hand that I end up holding four.

 Euclid famously defined a number of axioms (in the form of "postulates") based on such constructions.
 Loosely translated into modern terms, his five axioms are: